 - A course may not be used to satisfy requirements for two areas of the common curriculum or to satisfy requirements for both a major and a minor at the same time.
 A course may simultaneously fulfill a requirement for an area in the common curriculum and for either a major or a minor. - 2.
 This program requires a minimum of 72 credit hours at the 2000-level or above.
-Thus, only 48 credit hours of 1000-level courses can count toward this program. - 3.
-This program may include a maximum of 12 credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of 9 credit hours of practicum. - 4.
-A student must earn a minimum grade of C in ENVS/GEOG-1030 to declare a major in this field.
+Thus, only 48 credit hours of 1000-level courses can count toward this program.

+This program may include a maximum of 12 credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of 9 credit hours of Work-integrated Learning (WIL).

 Note regarding the major: